opengovfoundation/madison/docs/README.md

 #### Locally
 Just running `./artisan serve` will get you going.
 You will need to setup a database corresponding to your settings in `.env` by hand though.
+You will also likely want to run `make watch` while developing to automatically rebuild the client whenever changes are made to the SASS or JS files.

 ### Build Process